Better-Design-Digital/medusa-v1/README.md

 ## 6. How These Components Work Together 🧩

-- **Medusa API**: Acts as the core of the system, handling all data and business logic.
+- **Mercur/Medusa API**: Acts as the core of the system, handling all data and business logic.
-- **Admin UI**: Piggy backs of off the Medusa API/Admin.
+- **Mercur Admin UI**: Piggy backs of off the Medusa API/Admin.
 Provides administrators with a dashboard to manage products, orders, and other store-related tasks.
-- **Vendor UI**: Piggy backs of off the Medusa API/Admin.
+- **Mercur Vendor UI**: Piggy backs of off the Medusa API/Admin.
 Offers vendors a separate interface to manage their own products.
-- **Storefront**: The frontend that customers interact with, displaying products and handling the checkout process.
+- **Medusa Storefront**: The frontend that customers interact with, displaying products and handling the checkout process.

 Each component interacts with the Medusa API, which serves as the backend for both the UIs and the Storefront.
 The system is designed to be modular, allowing each part to be deployed and scaled independently.